probcomp/curve-fitting/README.md

 ### Keyboard shortcuts

-- `backspace` will clear the screen.
+- `c` will clear the screen.
 - Any other key will refresh the curves.
+- Digits followed by `return` will set the maximum number of curves.